 The Foundational Core classes will give you a big-picture view of how your calling connects with God's purpose for your life, engaging with ideas that will demonstrate how God has given you certain talents and skills to bring healing to the world.
 You’ll become a well-versed individual, equipped with critical thinking skills, a lifelong love of learning, and an appreciation for God's creation.

 Make the most of your time to grow into your own unique calling and identity during your time at Taylor University.
-Communication offers a streamlined course load at just 44 hours, so for students interested in earning a double major, Communication can be paired with majors such as Biblical Literature, History, Sociology and Anthropology, Psychology, Spanish, and others.
+Communication offers a streamlined course load at just 44 hours, so for students interested in earning a double major, Communication can be paired with majors such as Biblical Literature, History, Sociology, Psychology, Spanish, and others.

 Each Communication student caps off his or her studies with an independent research project, an in-field practicum, and the development of a professional communication portfolio used for applying to graduate schools or jobs.
 Our majors move into the workplace equipped for team-building, public relations, and problem-solving, becoming leaders of non-profit organizations, elite public speakers, interpersonal and team-based communicators, and researchers.